Skip to main content

 • Choose low-fat or fat-free dairy products, such as 1% or skim milk and non-fat yogurt or low-fat cheeses, such as reduced-fat feta and part-skim mozzarella.

-• Swap out butter and lard for vegetable oil options, which offer unsaturated fats.
+• Swap out butter, lard and tallow for vegetable oil options, which offer unsaturated fats.

 Select Lean Protein Foods